 Only those medications which are absolutely necessary to maintain the student in Head Start, and that must be given during school hours, will be administered.
 Medications should be administered to students by their parents/guardians at home whenever possible.
-Head Start staff will administer medication to a student only when the medication schedule cannot be adjusted to exclude school hours, or when a chronic medical problem may make administration necessary during school hours.
+IVEDC Head Start staff will administer medication to a student only when the medication schedule cannot be adjusted to exclude school hours, or when a chronic medical problem may make administration necessary during school hours.

-Medications that can be safely administered at Head Start include:
+Medications that can be safely administered at IVEDC Head Start include:

-- Those medications prescribed by your physician. - Those not prescribed, but available over the counter, for which written instructions are given by your physician or other healthcare provider legally authorized to prescribe medication.
+- Those medications prescribed by your physician. - Those not prescribed, but available over the counter, for which written instructions are given by your physician or other health-care provider legally authorized to prescribe medication.

-In order to give any medication at Head Start the following rules apply:
+In order to give any medication at IVEDC Head Start the following rules apply:

-- A Medication Authorization Form requesting that medication be given during school hours must be filled out and signed by a parent or guardian.
-All requests for the administration of prescription and over the counter medication must have written instructions and be signed by a physician or other healthcare provider legally authorized to prescribe medications. - Over the counter medication must be brought in the original container.
+A Request for Administration of Medicine at Head Start (HEA 005) requesting that medication be given during school hours must be filled out and signed by a parent or guardian.
+All requests for the administration of prescription and over the counter medication must have written instructions and be signed by a physician or other healthcare provider legally authorized to prescribe medications.
+When having a prescription filled, please ask the pharmacist to give you a second properly-labeled bottle for school.

+- Over the counter medication must be brought in the original container and must have written instructions from a medical doctor.

-- Prescribed medication must be brought to Head Start by the parent or guardian in a container labeled by the pharmacy with the following clearly stated:
+- Prescribed medication must be brought to IVEDC Head Start by the parent or guardian in a container labeled by the pharmacy with the following clearly stated:

 - a.
 Child's Name.

 - b.
 Physician's Name.

 - c.
 Name of Medication.

 - d.
 Dosage to be given

 - e.
 Time(s) to be administered

 - f.
 Expiration Date